-Canon G1 X Mark III versus Olympus PEN-F
+Canon G1 X Mark III vs Olympus PEN-F

-The Canon PowerShot G1 X Mark III and the Olympus PEN-F are two enthusiast cameras that were officially introduced, respectively, in October 2017 and January 2016.
+The Canon PowerShot G1 X Mark III and the Olympus PEN-F are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and January 2016.
 The G1X Mark III is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (G1X Mark III) and a Four Thirds (PEN-F) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X Mark III vs Olympus PEN-F